-Overarching vision for a world-class public mental health system in Michigan: Michiganders deserve and expect a world class public mental health system building on the nationally-recognized system that Michigan has built over the past fifty years.
-Such a world class system is accessible, innovative, person-centered and community-driven; fosters whole person and whole population health; addresses the social determinants of health; is a vital member of the community; and fiscally and clinically strong.
+Overarching vision for a world-class public mental health system in Michigan

+Michiganders deserve and expect a world class public mental health system building on the nationally-recognized system that Michigan has built over the past fifty years.
+Such a world class system is accessible, innovative, personcentered, and community-driven; fosters whole person and whole population health; addresses the social determinants of health; is a vital member of the community; and is fiscally and clinically strong.

-Actions of fulfill the vison for a world-class public mental health system in Michigan
+Actions to fulfill the vision for a world-class public mental health system in Michigan